Updated April 15, 2025

 - Security Certification and Accreditation

-- Description: Achieving and maintaining security certifications often requires comprehensive white box testing to demonstrate adherence to high security standards.
+- Description: Achieving and maintaining security certifications often requires comprehensive white box penetration testing to demonstrate adherence to high-security standards.

 - Example: A software company aiming for ISO 27001 certification undergoes white box testing.
 The testing helps identify areas where security practices need improvement, ultimately leading to successful certification.